|District #1 Vice Presidents

 The Ohio Association of REALTORS has embarked on a new year of service to Ohio’s real estate professionals, reaffirming a commitment to providing members with the necessary tools and resources to achieve a shared goal of making the American Dream of property ownership an attainable reality for our fellow citizens.

-Nearly 500 REALTORS from all corners of Ohio convened in Columbus for three days in mid-January to celebrate the inauguration of President Chris Hall, thank immediate Past President Thomas J. Williams for his lasting contributions, tend to the business functions of the organization and get the year off to a fantastic start.
+Nearly 500 REALTORS from all corners of Ohio convened in Columbus for three days in mid-January to celebrate the inauguration of President Greg Hrabcak, thank immediate Past President Chris Hall for his lasting contributions, tend to the business functions of the organization and get the year off to a fantastic start.

 There are a number of Winter Conference highlights that I would like to share with you, including:

-- Ohio’s REALTOR community supported the REALTORS Political Action Committee in a BIG way in 2013–raising more than $640,000.
+- Ohio’s REALTOR community supported the REALTORS Political Action Committee in a BIG way in 2014 — raising more than $729,000.
 Our success is directly attributable to our Local Boards/Associations who raised funds for this vitally important cause.
-The following Boards were honored at the Board of Directors meeting for their overall excellence in their respective categories–Dayton Area, Toledo, Medina County, Warren Area and Ashland.
-Additionally, the Cincinnati Area and Columbus Boards were honored for their outstanding efforts–raising $95,672 and $139,486 respectively–during last year’s campaign.
-The organization established a goal of $575,000 for the 2014 RPAC campaign, with a participation goal of 40 percent and 160 major investors.
+The following Boards were honored at the Board of Directors meeting for their overall excellence in their respective categories — Akron Cleveland, Toledo, Medina County, Warren Area and Ashland.
+Additionally, the Cincinnati Area Board and Columbus REALTORS were honored for their outstanding efforts during last year’s campaign.
+The organization established a goal of $625,000 for the 2015 RPAC campaign, with a participation goal of 50 percent and 162 major investors.

-- Attendees at the popular Lunchbox Economics session gained insights on market trends and a forecast of the 2014 real estate market from Paul Bishop, vice president of research for the National Association of REALTORS.
+- Attendees at the popular Lunchbox Economics session gained insights on the improving market trends and a forecast of the 2015 real estate market from Lawrence Yun, chief economist of the National Association of REALTORS.

-- The highly-attended Legal Issues Forum featured Peg Ritenour and Lorie Garland, from the OAR Legal Hotline, discussing “An Electronic World” and the impact technology has on today’s real estate marketplace.
+- The highly-attended Legal Issues Forum featured Peg Ritenour and Lorie Garland, from the OAR Legal Hotline, discussing “Marketing Issues: Keeping it Legal.”
 Forum attendees also received continuing education credit.

-- The Nominating Committee presented its slate of candidates for the 2015 OAR Treasurer position: Pete Kopf (Cincinnati) and Georgiana Nye (Dayton Area).
+- The Nominating Committee presented its slate of candidates for the 2016 OAR Treasurer position: Tiffany Meyer (Ashland) and Chris Reese (Columbus).
 Directors will vote on the position at the OAR Annual Conference & Expo, Sept.
-8-10, in Cleveland.
+20-22, in Columbus.

-- Attendees were able to earn two credit hours of continuing education with “Listings by the Dozen,” presented by Jackie Leavenworth.
+- Attendees were able to earn two credit hours of continuing education with “Profitable Social Media,” presented by Mark Porter, CRS, GRI, e-Pro.
 Special thanks to the Ohio CRS Chapter for its co-sponsorship of the program.

 While the bulk of our attention and effort was devoted to matters involving Association operations, public policy initiatives, professional development and a host of related issues, there was ample opportunity to mix a little pleasure into the proceedings as well.